IDLabResearch/eice/README.md

 The Everything is Connected Engine (EiCE) install guide
 ==================================
 This document will guide you through all the necessary steps to install the Everything is Connected Engine 1.0.
-All sources for Section 1, 2 and 3 of this document are Open Source and can be found on the Web.
-The sources for Section 4 are proprietary to iMinds - Multimedia Lab and are available under license.
+All sources for Section 1 of this document are Open Source and can be found on the Web.
+The sources for Section 2,3,4, exept for some, are proprietary to iMinds - Multimedia Lab and are available under license.

-Indexer:
 Pathfinding: git@github.com:mmlab/eice.git

 ## 1. Install SIREn